-This is the third booklet in the series for parents of young children with Autism and other social communication difficulties.
-This is also useful for professionals supporting children and parents through their early stages of development.
+This is the third booklet in the Make Play R.O.C.K.™ series for parents of young children with Autism and other social communication difficulties.
+It is also useful for professionals supporting children and parents through their early stages of development.

 - Language Skills